 -Why do we need to use OKR?

 Peter Drucker, known as “Father of Management” was a management leader and business strategist who contributed significantly to the foundation of managing a modern business corporation.
-In one of his books he stated that “If you don’t know where to go, no matter where you are.”.
-This sentence summarizes that if you want to arrive the success; you should know which way will take you to that success.
-As you set goals; you put a target on the top point of the ladder and, your key results will be the steps on that ladder.
-Hence, you can check how manys steps you need to climb to reach your objective.
+In one of his books he stated that “If you don’t know where to go, it doesn’t matter where you are”.
+This sentence summarizes that if you want to arrive at success, you should know which way will take you to that success.
+As you set goals you put a target on the top point of the ladder and, your key results will be the steps on that ladder.
+Hence, you can check how many steps you need to climb to reach your objective.

 Business professionals like Google, LinkedIn, Zynga use this methodology since Peter Drucker invented the Management by Objectives and Intel convert MBO into a model called OKR.
 So, its effectiveness is proven may be a thousand time.
-Addition to these methods; you can also use an OKR software, like Corvisio OKR, which saves more time than an excel OKR template.
+In addition to these methods you can also use OKR software, like Corvisio OKR, which saves more time than an excel OKR template.